 We came into this world on the same day.
-My forceps provided the slipstream for her, 5 minutes later – and twin-life began.
-It was a mixed bag.
-The fun of having a ready-made playmate was diluted by sibling surveillance, and sharing.
+My forceps provided the slipstream for her – five minutes later.
+And twin life began.
+It was a mixed bag, the fun of having a ready-made playmate diluted by sibling surveillance and sharing.

 People said we were polar opposites.
 Maybe.
 Or maybe we were the same end of that magnetic metaphor – and just propelled each other’s lives in opposite directions.

 At school, her diligence encouraged my nonchalance.
 In our twenties, while she was helping the kids of Kampala and the bed-less in Bedford.
 I helped the breweries of Brighton and the lap-dancers of Latvia.
 In our thirties, the trend continued.
 She knocked out nippers in the home counties.
 I flexed my family free home life and flew to foreign fields.

 Our mindsets differed too.
 She was consumed by the certainty of Christian mythology.
 I preferred the uncertainty of science and philosophy.
 The resulting banter, more enjoyable for me [probably] than for her.

 It all made for a brother and sister that were, amicably aloof.